open-ch/pingmachine/README.md

 To make this possible, pingmachine uses a directory where configuration "snippets" are put by whoever wants something to be done.
-These configuration snippets are called *orders*.
-The configuration of one order is not allowed to change.
-Orders can only be added or removed.
+These configuration snippets are called *orders* and *telegraf*.
+The configuration of one order or telegraf order is not allowed to change.
+Orders and telegraf orders can only be added or removed.

-Pingmachine monitors that /orders directory, immediately picks up new orders, and does what is necessary to start with the measurements.
+Pingmachine monitors these /orders and /telegraf directories, immediately picks up new orders and telegraf orders, and does what is necessary to start with the measurements.
 If the order file is deleted, pingmachine will also automatically stop with that monitoring.